apache/doris/docs/en/sql-reference/sql-statements/Data Definition/DROP ENCRYPTKEY.md

 > `key_name`: To delete the name of the key, you can include the name of the database.
 For example: `db1.my_key`.

 Delete a custom key.
-A key can be deleted only if its name is identical
+A key can be deleted only if its name is identical.

+Executing this command requires the user to have the `ADMIN` privileges.

 ## example